 PCA is perhaps the most well-known projection technique, and has its counterpart in information retrieval called latent semantic indexing [4].
 For discrete data, an important related work is probabilistic latent semantic indexing (pLSI) [7] which directly models latent topics.
-PLSI can be treated as a projection model, since each latent topic assigns probabilities to a set of words and thus a document, represented as a bag of words, can be treated as generated from a mixture of multiple topics.
+PLSI can be treated as a projection model, since each latent topic assigns probabilities to a set of words, and thus a document can be treated as generated from a mixture of multiple topics.
 However, the model is not built for clustering and, as pointed by Blei et al. [2], it is not a proper generative model, since it treats document IDs as random variables and thus cannot generalize to new documents.
-Latent Dirichlet allocation (LDA) [2] generalizes pLSI by treating the topic mixture parameters (i.e., a multinomial over topics) as variables drawn from a Dirichlet distribution.
+Latent Dirichlet allocation (LDA) [2] generalizes pLSI by treating the topic mixture parameters as variables drawn from a Dirichlet distribution.
 This model is a well-defined generative model and performs much better than pLSI, but the clustering effect is still missing.
 On the other side, document clustering has been intensively investigated and the most popular method is probably partition-based algorithms like k-means (see, e.g., [1]).
 Non-negative matrix factorization (NMF) [11] is another candidate and is shown to obtain good results in [13].